EighteenZi/rocksdb_wiki/Read-Modify-Write-Benchmarks.md

 1. Read a random key
 2. Write a new value to a random key

-Each value was 8 bytes big, to simulate uint64_t counter.
+Each value was 8 bytes, simulating uint64_t counter.
 Write Ahead Log was turned off.

 Here are the exact benchmark parameters we used: